-- Experienced, qualified, certified and background checked professionals for ALL classes, not just for the advanced classes and/or the competitive team.
-A former highly decorated NCAA collegiate gymnast and USAG certified and experienced coach could be your child's coach.
+Experienced, qualified, certified and background checked professionals for ALL classes, not just for the advanced classes and/or the competitive team.

-- Small Classes.
-Catering to a clientele seeking accelerated gymnastics training ( floor, beam, bars, vault, and rings) following a USAG junior olympic curriculum in an intimate and personalized setting.
+Personalized training.
+Catering to a clientele seeking personalized gymnastics training (vault, bars, beam, and floor) following a USAG junior olympic curriculum.

 Find out what your keiki will learn!